MCAN works to:

 Everyone should be able to get their power from the sun, no matter their community and no matter their income level.
 This legislation ensures fair compensation to low-income solar and to community-shared solar (net metering) for low-moderate income customers, encourages projects that expand access to communities facing barriers, and directs the Department of Energy Resources to address barriers like income, housing type and language in their program design.

-HD3396/SD1831 An Act relative to solar power in environmental justice and urban communities Rep. Holmes / Sen. Chang-Diaz
+HD3396/SD1831 An Act relative to solar power equity in low-income and environmental justice communities Rep. Holmes / Sen. Chang-Diaz

 Making Polluters pay through Carbon pricing: